kyma-project/kyma/docs/application-connector/docs/045-gs-trigger-lambda-with-event.md

 EOF
 ```

 4. Create a sample lambda function which sends a request to `http://httpbin.org/uuid`.
 A successful response logs a `Response acquired successfully!
 Uuid: {RECEIVED_UUID}` message.
-To create and register the lambda function in the `production` Environment, run:
+To create and register the lambda function in the `production` Namespace, run:
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: kubeless.io/v1beta1